 If a student with a disciplinary record transfers and graduates from another college or university, Penn State will destroy the discipline record seven (7) years after the date the student graduates from the other institution.
 In order for the disciplinary record to be destroyed, the student must verify his or her graduation by providing a transcript and/or other acceptable proof.

 If a student is assigned the sanction of Permanent Expulsion, the student disciplinary record will remain on file permanently.
 If a student is involved in litigation with the University, the student disciplinary record may be kept indefinitely.
 If the student has not met the conditions for re-enrollment after a separation from the University, the Student Disciplinary Record may be kept on file until the sanction is removed, but only if the period of time meets the criteria above.

 Accessibility to Student Disciplinary Records follows the University Policy on Confidentiality of Student Records.

-Click here for more detailed information about the keeping and reporting of discipline records.
+Detailed information about the keeping and reporting of discipline records is available online.

 External Non-disclosure of Discipline Records

 In the two semesters before a student’s graduation or any time thereafter, a student may request that his/her discipline record not be externally disclosed.
 If a student’s request is approved, the discipline record would no longer be disclosed externally to the University but would still be maintained for seven (7) years past graduation in the typical manner.
 This decision is made at the sole discretion of the Senior Director of the Office of Student Conduct at University Park (or his/her designee at another Penn State campus) and includes the entire record (i.e., no partial deletions are allowed).